-Focusing on the areas of artificial intelligence, robotics and simulation techniques we develop novel software tools, methods and systems exhibiting new levels of capability in areas such as machine learning, sensing and mobility that can be applied in a wide range of applications including manufacturing, virtual worlds, games, bioinformatics, energy and climate research.
+Focusing on the areas of artificial intelligence, robotics, and simulation techniques we develop novel software tools, methods and systems exhibiting new levels of capability in numerous areas that take advantage of our expertise in machine learning and artificial intelligence, robotics, sensing, simulation, data processing, and other fast-growing areas in software development.

 The institute was founded in collaboration with industrial and academic institutions.
 These are CADIA, Reykjavik University School of Computer Science and CCP.
 Industrial members provide challenging practical questions, while universities provide doctoral students, postdoctoral associates, and research faculty.

 Key Areas of Competence

 • Data management

 • Information architectures

 • Augmented realities